Johnny Paycheck's Greatest Hits, Vol. 2

-Tracks such as "Colorado Kool-Aid" and "I'm the Only Hell (Mama Ever Raised)" embody the rebellious outlaw spirit, featuring dark humor and sharp storytelling.
-In one track, a drunken fight in a Mexican bar ends in a surgically-removed ear; in another, Paycheck's narrator flips off the Internal Revenue Service (IRS).
-"I'm the Only Hell (Mama Ever Raised)" in particular features one of Paycheck's most famous likes: "I reached into the glove box / Another liquor store went down.

-The album also includes a cover of "Rhythm Guitar," a tongue-in-cheek track with memorable lyrics, "Nobody wants to play rhythm guitar behind Jesus," which received praise for its dry wit.
-Less favorably received was Paycheck's cover of Paul Simon's "Gone at Last," which critics found mismatched with Paycheck's style.
+The album peaked at number 23 on the Billboard Top Country Albums chart and benefited from Paycheck's commercial peak.

-Critical reception and commercial performance
+Critical reception

-Johnny Paycheck's Greatest Hits, Vol. 2 was largely well-received by critics, who saw the best-of format as an ideal container for Paycheck's more rowdy, hit-or-miss material.
-Robert Christgau gave the album a strong A−, noting that the format effectively stripped away filler and posturing, leaving behind only Paycheck's most hard-hitting and funny outlaw songs.
+Johnny Paycheck's Greatest Hits, Vol. 2 was well-received by critics.
+Robert Christgau gave the album an A−, noting that the format effectively stripped away filler and posturing, leaving behind only Paycheck's most hard-hitting and funny outlaw songs.
 Billy Altman of the New York City Daily News commented on the album's timeliness, noting that while Paycheck had long been prolific, it wasn't until that year that he "came into his own" as a true country star.
 Altman praised the album for containing "one or two great songs" amid "tons of filler" typical of country releases at the time, but emphasized that the great ones were career-defining tracks.

-The album peaked at number 23 on the Billboard Top Country Albums chart and benefited from Paycheck's commercial peak.
-Released after Take This Job and Shove It, the compilation capitalized on his mainstream success, earning strong sales and keeping his earlier Epic material in circulation during his peak years.